SU-CISEC/MLwithHE/README.md

     ```

-###Homomorphic Prediction
+### Homomorphic Prediction

-1. Install SEAL v3.5.8 from [Microsoft SEAL](https://github.com/microsoft/SEAL).
-Follow the instructions provided in [README.md](https://github.com/microsoft/SEAL/blob/master/README.md).
-   Install PALISADE v1.9.1 from [PALISADE Development Repository](https://gitlab.com/palisade/palisade-development/-/tree/release-v1.9.1).
+1. Install PALISADE v1.9.1 from [PALISADE Development Repository](https://gitlab.com/palisade/palisade-development/-/tree/release-v1.9.1).
 Follow the instructions provided in [README.md](https://gitlab.com/palisade/palisade-development/-/blob/release-v1.9.1/README.md).

 2. Clone this repository to a local directory and switch to this directory.